flutter/website/upgrading.md

 permalink: /upgrading/
 ---

-We recommend that you
-keep your app updated to our `alpha` branch, as we update as frequently as every week.
+We recommend tracking the `master` branch in the flutter repository, which updates continuously as we improve Flutter.

 ## Upgrading Flutter channel and your packages

 To update both the Flutter SDK and your packages, use the `flutter upgrade` command from the root of your app (the same directory that contains the `pubspec.yaml` file):